Lifestyle

 Repeating the same thing every day will make it easier to remember.

-Help your child put their belongings in the same place every day.
-Make preparing the school bag a little project.
-Together, put everything they don’t need away and make sure that everything that they will need the next day is in their bag.
+Help your child put their belongings in the same place every time.
+Turn preparing the school bag into a little project.
+Put everything they don’t need away together and make sure that everything they need the next day is in their bag.

 Help your child get organized school Help your child get organized school